WalletConnect/walletconnect-specs/docs/specs/servers/blockchain/blockchain-bundler-api.md

 List of supported `method` values:
 * `wallet_getCallsStatus` - Returns the status of a call batch that was sent via `wallet_sendCalls`.
 * `wallet_showCallsStatus` - Requests that a wallet shows information about a given call bundle that was sent with `wallet_sendCalls`.
+* `eth_getUserOperationReceipt` - Get the receipt for the UserOperation.

 #### Success response body: